Evidence-Based Treatment to Break the Cycle for Marijuana Addiction

 Marijuana addiction is an illness that requires treatment

-Individuals who are addicted to substances are not bad people… or weak, or wrong.
+Individuals addicted to substances are not bad people… or weak, or wrong.
 They simply have a medical condition — and it’s a condition that responds to treatment.
 That’s why the first step toward a lasting recovery is to think of substance use disorder, including marijuana addiction, as the illness it really is.
 The next step is to get into treatment.

 Effective treatment helps you build a satisfying life without drugs